umah2000/mllm-conformal-shift/README.md

   truth in another) that is worth leaving visible for anyone extending this pipeline to a new multiple-choice dataset.

----

-## Citation

-If you use this code, please cite the paper (full citation to be added once the manuscript is finalized / assigned a DOI).
-See `paper/build_paper_docx.js` for the full reference list (with DOIs) of prior work this project builds on and compares against.

 ## License